 This page will provide you with some basic introductory information and tips about teaching at Ball State University—from suggestions on preparing for your first class meeting to resources that will benefit you throughout your career at Ball State University.
 This information should be seen as a supplement to what you are provided by your department and the Faculty and Professional Personnel Handbook.
 If you require additional information about any of these topics, or need help on issues not listed here, please call us at 765-285-1763 and our staff will make sure you get the answers you need.

 Getting ready to teach

-3. Submit textbook requests to your departmental office.
-The department staff will send them to the local bookstores—Ball State Bookstore, TIS, and CBX.
+4. Submit textbook requests to your departmental office.
+The department staff will send them to the local bookstores—Ball State Bookstore (located in AJ) and ,TIS (located in The Village).
 If you are late in submitting your request, your students may not have their textbooks right at the start of the semester.
 Be ready to make allowances for these delays--either in delaying reading assignments or finding alternate ways of getting materials to students (i.e. copying or scanning the first chapter).

 Making the most of the first class meeting